 Please note that Belvoir is a member of the Safe Agent client money protection scheme, and also a member of The Property Ombudsman redress scheme.
 You can find out more details on our website or by contacting us directly.

 The signing of the tenancy agreement will take place a few days before your moving in date so you have sufficient time to read the document and ask any questions.
 On the day of occupation, at a pre-arranged time you may be required to go to the property to meet our inventory clerk to go through the check-in process.
 The balance of any funds due must be paid on or before the start date of the tenancy.
-One months’ rent must be paid in advance, plus the balance of the deposit, equivalent to a month or month and a half rent (subject to the Landlords requirements).
+At least one months’ rent must be paid in advance, plus the deposit, equivalent to up to five weeks rent.
 This initial payment can be made either in advance by BANK TRANSFER to our clients account or by DEBIT CARD PAYMENT.
 (WE DO NOT ACCEPT CREDIT CARD PAYMENTS, CASH OR PERSONAL CHEQUES).

-The deposit will be held either by the landlord, and be protected by an Insurance-based tenancy deposit schemes, or lodged with the Deposit Protection Service in accordance with the Tenancy Deposit legislation effective from 6th April 2007.
-All further rental payments should be made by standing order and must be paid monthly and received by the Landlord or Brien Firmin Ltd by the due date.
+The deposit will be held either by the landlord or paid into an approved deposit protection scheme.
+In either case the deposit will be protected in accordance with the Tenancy Deposit legislation effective from 6th April 2007.
+All further rental payments should be made by standing order and must be paid monthly and received by the due date.
 The deposit CANNOT be used as the last months' rent.